-If you have entered a date for when you started work the calculator estimates your entitlement to tax credits on the basis that once you start work you remain in it for the remainder of the tax year, and that you did not qualify for Working Tax Credit in the preceding period.
+The calculator estimates your entitlement to tax credits on the basis that if you are in work you remain in it for the remainder of the tax year.

 You can make a claim for Working Tax Credit providing you have accepted an offer of a job and that job is due to start within the next seven days.
 The work must be expected to last for at least four weeks from the time of making the claim.

 If you work 30 hours a week or more a bonus is payable in Working Tax Credit.
 In couples it is your combined work hours that are counted when working out your entitlement to this bonus.